zainibeats/truefa-py/docs/DEVELOPER_GUIDE.md

 ## Rust Cryptography Integration

-TrueFA-Py relies on a native Rust implementation for critical cryptographic operations.
+TrueFA-Py relies on a native Rust implementation for critical cryptographic operations with automatic fallback to Python when needed.

 ### Key Rust Functions